Hendrix-CS/csci235/modules/qlearning.md

 ### Example
 * Imagine the robot starts in state `4` and takes the following actions:
-  * North, West, South, South, East, East, North, North, South, East, East, South, West, East
+  * North, West, South, South, East, East, North, North, South, West, West, South, West, East
 * At each step, record the state and the **current** and **total** rewards the robot has earned.
 * For each state: